 Tension is in simple terms, the opposite of compression, and is the pulling apart of a material as opposed to pushing in.
 A good example of tension would be a game of tug o’ war.
 2 teams are each pulling on a rope in opposite directions.
-The rope is therefore in “tension” due to the opposing forces pulling and stretching the rope apart.
+The rope is therefore in “tension” due to the opposing forces pulling the rope in opposite directions.
 If the rope were to break, it will have failed in tension.

 Perhaps the least known of the 3, shear stress is applied parallel to the face of the material in question.
-Say there’s a deck of cards stacked neatly on a table.
+Say there’s a deck of cards stacked neatly on a table (for this example we’ll be treating the deck as one object, as opposed to many individual cards).
 Now if you were to take your palm and with one stroke, “spread” the deck out across the table, your deck of cards will have just technically failed in shear.
 You applied a force in a direction parallel to the face of the deck, making it a shear force.

 Shear stress contrasts with normal stress, with normal stress being one that is perpendicular to the material face as opposed to parallel.
 Shear stress is denoted τ, the Greek alphabetical letter “tau”.

 Ok, congratulations, now we know what it means when they say for example, something “failed in shear“.
 Materials vary greatly in strength and are often engineered specifically to resist a certain stress or stresses.
 Our physical World seems to favor compression over tension by virtue of the law of gravity.